Authentication-Advocate/webauthn-wall-of-shame/README.md

 # webauthn-wall-of-shame

-A list of vendors that are preventing widespread enforcement of WebAuthN, leaving organizations unncessarily vulnerable to phishing.
+A list of vendors that are preventing widespread enforcement of WebAuthn leaving organizations unncessarily vulnerable to phishing.

 Page structure lives in index.md, including intro text and FAQs for now.